2005 All-Ireland Senior Hurling Championship final

 The 2005 All-Ireland Senior Hurling Championship Final was a hurling match that took place on Sunday, 11 September 2005.
 The match was played at Croke Park in Dublin, Ireland, to determine the winner of the 2005 All-Ireland Senior Hurling Championship.
 The final was contested by Cork and Galway, with Cork winning on a score line of 1–21 to 1–16.
 It was their second consecutive All-Ireland title.
+It remains as of 2026 Cork's most recent senior all Ireland final victory in hurling, with the county going on to lose its next five final appearances in 2006, 2013, 2021, 2024 and 2025 respectively.

 This was the 29th championship meeting between Cork and Galway in over one hundred years of competitive games.
 Cork had won the previous twenty-four encounters while Galway had only put Cork to the sword four times.
 Furthermore, Cork had a 100% record over Galway in All-Ireland finals.
 Their last meeting at this stage of the championship was in 1990, when Cork staged a great comeback to take the title.
 Galway's four victories over Cork, on the other hand, came in games when Cork were expected to win easily.
 The All-Ireland semi-finals of 1975, 1979 and 1985 saw Galway catch Cork on the hop, while their most recent victory over 'the Rebels' came in an All-Ireland qualifier in 2002.

 The game was shown live in Ireland on RTÉ2 as part of The Sunday Game live with match commentary provided by Ger Canning and analysis by Michael Duignan.